 During the German invasion of Belgium and France, the squadron fought hard, bombing motor transport columns and other tactical targets in an attempt to delay the enemy’s advance.
 There were large losses of aircraft at this time as the Fairey Battle planes, which they flew, were vulnerable to attack from certain angles.
 On 14 May 1940, the date Charles was captured, only 28 of the 63 Fairey Battles that took off made it back.
 He was shot down during a raid on Reims/Champagne, while flying a Fairey Battle P2267 plane, and then taken prisoner.
 The squadron withdrew to England in mid-June 1940, without him and many of his colleagues.

 Charles was in several prisoner-of-war camps.
-The first camp he would have been in was Dalag Luft.
+One of the first camps he was in was the Dulag Luft (Durchgangslager der Luftwaffe) at Oberursel near Frankfurt.
 Almost all RAF personnel were interrogated here before being sent on to other camps.
 He tried to escape from the camps and, on one occasion, he managed to hide away on a ship going to neutral Sweden but was found and returned to the Germans.
 Probably as a result of this he was transferred to Colditz.
 He was in Colditz at the end of the war; he told a local resident that he would like to have seen the glider, which the prisoners had secretly made, fly but he was released before that happened.

 After his release at the end of the war in 1945, Charles held various posts in the RAF before becoming, in 1955, an Air Attaché in Paris with the rank of Air Commodore.